wesaustin/dw_service_areas_public/README.md

 # dw_service_areas_public
-A project to study disparities in drinking water quality test the implications of adopting different service area types when representing public water system demographics.
+A project to study disparities in drinking water quality and test the implications of adopting different service area types when representing public water system demographics.

 The project uses service area boundaries that are county-based, zipcode, SimpleLab/EPIC, USGS, and/or Hall/Murray service area products.

 Code is organized as follows: